tanvirkhon/website-rebrand/README.md

 2) WHEN I view the structure of the HTML elements.
 THEN I find that the elements follow a logical structure independent of styling and positioning

-3) WHEN I view the icon and image elements.
+3) WHEN I view the icon and image elements

 ![image](https://user-images.githubusercontent.com/119143763/206563793-743ac1c2-7bfd-4f03-b278-c82dcbc88509.png)

 THEN I find accessible alt attributes

 ![image](https://user-images.githubusercontent.com/119143763/206563899-09865621-f06e-4388-a9f2-bfdb3af7f484.png)

-4) WHEN I view the heading attributes.
+4) WHEN I view the heading attributes

 ![image](https://user-images.githubusercontent.com/119143763/206564189-bfb62a85-2ca5-47cb-85c6-4d3c4406c5d1.png)

 THEN they fall in sequential order

 ![image](https://user-images.githubusercontent.com/119143763/206564378-66c53f24-15b7-4f6d-a84d-2d2504cf7e4b.png)

-5) WHEN I view the title element.
+5) WHEN I view the title element

 ![image](https://user-images.githubusercontent.com/119143763/206564519-7632b286-c097-45a7-91bf-9be5d7719df0.png)

 THEN I find a concise, descriptive title

 ![image](https://user-images.githubusercontent.com/119143763/206564638-a86a5f7d-acd3-4c54-a485-7b8cb137747e.png)

 ## Installation